Silver is the New Platinum for Jewelry

 The Metal Tax Breakdown

-- Platinum (950): $3,554
+Platinum (950) $3,554

-- 14K White Gold (Default): $2,407
+14K Gold (585) $2,407

 With the diamond stud earrings, the silver option allows you to get a 2-carat pair for the exact same price as a 1-carat pair:

-- 1 Carat Total Weight (14k White Gold): $337
+1 Carat Total Weight (14k White Gold): $337

-- 2 Carat Total Weight (925 Sterling Silver): $337
+2 Carat Total Weight (925 Sterling Silver): $337

-By simply choosing the 925 silver setting instead of the default 14 karat white gold, you get two carat total weight instead of one, twice the diamond for the same price.
-And again, they are both rhodium coated, and since there is no friction to wear the plating down on a stud earring, it should last forever.
 See?
-I just taught you how to get free diamonds by selecting the silver option on the Luvansh website: either by getting twice as many carats in stud earrings for the same price, or three times as many carats in a tennis bracelet, with enough money left over to get another set of 2 carat diamond stud earrings in 925 silver.
+I just taught you how to get free diamonds by selecting the silver option on the Luvansh website: either by getting twice as many carats in stud earrings for the same price, or three times as many carats in a tennis bracelet, with enough money left over to get another set of 2 carat diamond stud earrings in 925 sterling silver.

 The Quality of the Stones

 We aren't talking about low-grade industrial diamonds.
 These are high-end F-G color stones with VS to SI1 clarity.
 It is important to understand that lab diamonds, much like high-end Russian white diamonds, do not have the black carbon inclusions often found in mined stones.
-I have asserted that these cheap stones are actually annealed Russian brown naturals where the IJK rating has been lifted to a D-color or close to it.
+I have asserted that these cheap lab diamonds are actually annealed Russian brown naturals where the IJK rating has been lifted to a D-color or close to it.
 Whether or not these are annealed Russian brown naturals or grown in a lab doesn't matter.
 They are all Type 2A and free of yellowing nitrogen.

 The Maintenance Myth